Get $100 off the AD-Detect Test for Alzheimer's Disease Risk through October 1st. View terms >

 Lyme Disease Test With Confirmation

-Test for Lyme disease using CDC-recommended two-step process.
-Consider this test if you have been bitten or have symptoms like a "bullseye" rash or fatigue.
+This Lyme disease blood test uses the CDC-recommended two-step process.
+Consider this test if you have been bitten by an infected tick or have symptoms like “bullseye” rash or fatigue.
+Included with your purchase, if your test results are abnormal, an independent physician may be able to provide you with treatment options.
 Read moreTest details

 Sample type: